Minreaux/jenkins-test/README.md

 > **_NOTE:_** Jobs are configured to run as the "auto" user by default.
 Because of this, you must login to the "auto" user once for jobs to work as intended.
 This is because the "auto" user does not yet exist on first boot, and so jobs are running as "anonmyous" which does not have any permissions.
 The "auto" user is created after first time login.

+> **_NOTE:_** All Jenkins credentials types that are not used by the 1Password Secrets or HashiCorp Vault plugins have been disabled for this Jenkins environment.

-## With 1Password
+## With 1Password Secrets
-If you want to run this Jenkins instance with the configured 1Password service account, you must [install the 1Password CLI](https://developer.1password.com/docs/cli/get-started/) on your local machine and set the following environment variables before running the `Install-Jenkins.ps1` script:
+If you want to run this Jenkins instance with the configured 1Password service account and 1Password credentials, you must [install the 1Password CLI](https://developer.1password.com/docs/cli/get-started/) on your local machine and set the following environment variables before running the `Install-Jenkins.ps1` script:

 - `OP_SERVICE_ACCOUNT_TOKEN`: 1Password service account authentication token used to access your 1Password vault
 - `OP_CLI_PATH`: 1Password CLI local install path
     - If you installed the 1Password CLI on Windows using Winget, the path should be `$env:LOCALAPPDATA\Microsoft\WinGet\Packages\AgileBits.1Password.CLI_Microsoft.Winget.Source_8wekyb3d8bbwe\op.exe`

-> **_NOTE:_** Requires Jenkins secret text credential provider to be enabled.
+> **_NOTE:_** Requires Jenkins secret text credential type to be enabled.

-## With Hashicorp Vault
+## With HashiCorp Vault
-If you want to run this Jenkins instance with the configured Hashicorp Vault credentials, set the following environment variables before running the `Install-Jenkins.ps1` script:
+If you want to run this Jenkins instance with the configured HashiCorp Vault credentials, set the following environment variables before running the `Install-Jenkins.ps1` script:

 - `CASC_VAULT_URL`: Vault server URL
 - `CASC_VAULT_APPROLE`: Vault AppRole ID
 - `CASC_VAULT_APPROLE_SECRET`: Vault AppRole Secret ID
 - `CASC_VAULT_ENGINE_VERSION`: Vault kv secret engine version "1" or "2"

-> **_NOTE:_** All non-Vault Jenkins credentials types have been disabled for this Jenkins environment except for the Jenkins secret text credential provider which is required for 1Password.
+> **_NOTE:_** Requires HashiCorp Vault Jenkins credentials types to be enabled.

 ## Cleanup
 To restart and test a new Jenkins installation, delete the `jenkins/` directory; when that directory is deleted, the `Install_Jenkins.ps1` script will re-install Jenkins from scratch.